Cost Effective Investing With Motif

 It’s hard to get excited about a brokerage firm.
 In fact, I like boring brokerage firms.
 Other than low costs and fees, an excellent web interface, and great customer service, there’s not a lot I want from my broker.
 Check out my recommendations page, and you’ll see Vanguard and Fidelity as my top choices.

 But there’s another brokerage firm that piqued my interest recently: Motif Investing.
 They offer something that I haven’t seen at any other brokerage firm.
 The ability to trade a basket of stocks with one click and for only one low $9.95 brokerage commission.
-And they are offering $150 to entice you to give them a try (read on for more details).

 What’s a “Motif”?